reymonzakhary/mlang/README.md

 #### Notice
 This package will add two extra columns to the model you will use, row_id and iso.
+The package will use the row_id as id, to grep the right row from the db.

 * [row_id](#row_id): This column will hold the main primary key for you on all languages.
 * [iso](#iso): This column holding the language key, e.g. en,nl,fr,etc...